-I recently received a message from a reader asking if the “fix-all” programs that keeping popping up in ads on his computer will really help fix some issues he’s having with it.
+I recently received a message from a reader asking if the “fix-all” programs that keeping popping up in ads on his computer will really help fix the issues he’s having with it.

 Question from Mike G: My computer is so slow I can barely even use it anymore.
 And it’s giving me lots of error messages and telling me to update the drivers.